thudfactor/thudfactor/src/posts/2024/01/blog-more/index.md

 The web is _still_ open.
 Anyone who wants to learn how can publish on it, for free or very close to it.
 We should take advantage of it.
 I don’t think there will ever be a circumstance again where most of the material on the web is being made by people who care about what they are doing more than they care about monetizing traffic.

-But we can keep at least part of the web weird, and let the bots go talk to each other.
+But we can keep at least part of the web weird.
+Let the bots go talk to each other.